silver-language/workspace-silver/journal/2025-03-18 - symbol for silver.md

 I keeep staring at Kalzium trying to think of of cool chemistry-ish symbol for silver.

-No need, this unicode character will do:
+No need, this unicode character will do, plus I like it:

 	Character: 🜛 U+1F71B
 	Name: ALCHEMICAL SYMBOL FOR SILVER